brando90/brandomiranda/prospective-collaborations.md

 title: Prospective Collaborations
 ---

-# Prospective Collaborations: Interested in a collaborating with on a research project?
+# Prospective Collaborations: Interested in a collaborating with me on a research project?

 This is a great read for all:
 [Professor Koyejo's advise for his own prospective students](https://cs.stanford.edu/~sanmi/preparation.html).